sehgalspandan/Span41n/README.md

 ## Run Locally

-To use this repo as template you can simply click on the `Use this template ` button or do the following steps:
+To use this repo as template you can simply click on the `Use this template ` button or fork your own copy of this repo or just do the following steps:

 Clone the project